Life groups are a great way to build community and faith.

 Wherever you are in your spiritual journey, relationships with others are important for your growth.
 Whether you’re just checking out the Christian faith or digging deep, life groups are a great place for you to grow.

-Many groups find creative ways to serve the community – in our neighbourhood, befriending new Canadians in the LINC school, working at Ark Aid or supporting people overseas.
+Many groups find creative ways to serve the community – in our neighbourhood, befriending new Canadians, working at Ark Aid or supporting people overseas.
 Together we can make a difference in our world.

 Small groups are also “missional” – a key goal is to reach out and invite others to join us in following Jesus.
 We try to always have an open chair where people can come and explore what faith is all about.